Early Learning House: Critical reception

 The New York Times deemed Edmark an "impressive series", adding that "all four programs are a lot of fun".

 A reviewer from SuperKids said Millie's Math House was an "excellent introductory math program for pre-schoolers" that was both educational and fun, while adding that the sound and graphics were adequate.
 A reviewer from TechWithKids thought the title was "well thought out" and offered a "supportive" environment within which the player could learn, noting that it was suitable for both the classroom and home.
 The game was reviewed in the Oppenheim Toy Portfolio Guide Book where the authors described the "six quality math games" as appropriate for children aged three to six.

 A reviewer from SuperKids said Bailey's Book House was a "classic" and a "must-have" within the early learning genre.
 Charles Law of PC Alamode Magazine said the game was "multifaceted", and thought it would help young learners "catch up and keep up".

 In Jill Fain Lehman's article A Review of Kids' Software for Children with ASD, she deemed the activity Sorting Station from Sammy's Science House a "very good classification game".
 Ellen Adams wrote that the title offered an "excellent" introduction to science for young children, and thought that the game's entertainment was heightened due to the "constant encouragement".
 Childhood Education said the game was an "inviting exploration program" and "excellent introduction" to the subject matter.

 MacUser gave Trudy's Time and Place House a perfect 5 out of 5 score, and named it one of 1996's top 50 CD-ROMs.

 Referring to Millie & Bailey Kindergarten, Emergency Librarian felt "Edmark has truly picked the best of the best to include on this CD [compilation]".
 Visual Literacy singled out the storyboarding minigame 'Make a Move' in Kindergarten.
 Young Kids and Computers deemed it an "excellent variety pack" and felt the activities were "well designed".
-Consumer reports home computer buying guide 2000 noted it as a prime example of “early-learning” software alongside the Freddi Fish series by Humongous.
+Consumer reports home computer buying guide 2000 noted it as a prime example of "early-learning" software alongside the Freddi Fish series by Humongous.

-Child Care Information Exchange wrote of Millie & Bailey Preschool, "overall [it] continues to set the standard for appropriate content, active involvement, and for clever embedding of the learning content in preschool computer activities."
+Child Care Information Exchange wrote that Millie & Bailey Preschool set the standard for appropriate content, active involvement, and for clever embedding of the learning content in preschool computer activities.
 Exchange reported that "preschoolers ask to play the program over and over again".